treethought/diaspora-helm/README.md

  => #<Role id: 1, person_id: 1, name: "admin", created_at: "2021-09-04 19:45:02", updated_at: "2021-09-04 19:45:02">
 ```

-You may then want to diasble registrations via .Values.configuration.settings.enable_registrations
+You may then want to diasble registrations via `.Values.diaspora.configuration.settings.enable_registrations`

 ## Requirements